wheelo/gulp-version-patch/README.md

 - `2`: only patch the script and css
 - `3`: only patch the script

-You can also omit this params for the mode of `0`
+You can while yet omit this params.
+It turns out that, the package will then automatically use the dafault MODE of `0`.

 **Version Types**

-When the 'gulp-version-patch' package comes to the version 0.5.0.
-We have another feature to specify the patching version.
+When the package comes to version 0.5.0, we have one exciting feature to specify the type of patched version.
 You might specify the param `{ versionType: TYPE }` to indicate the patched version type.
-Either of date, time, MD5 can be indicated.
-Moreover, you can specify your DIY type for patching (i.e. the last one as follows).
-The param `TYPE` can be chosen one of `0, 1, 2, 3, 4`.
+Either the modes of date, time and MD5 can be specified.
+Moreover, you can specify your own DIY type for patching (i.e., the last one as below).
+The param `TYPE` can be chosen one of `0, 1, 2, 3, 4`:

 - `%DATE%`  date [**YYYYMMDD**]
 - `%DT%`  date + time [**YYYYMMDDHHIISS**]